Skip to content

 Frequently asked questions

-How much will I pay out of pocket for roof repair?
+How much will I actually pay out of pocket after insurance?

 Wind/hail deductible notice

-Minnesota homeowners typically carry separate wind and hail deductibles structured as either flat dollar amounts or as a percentage of dwelling coverage.
-In Hennepin County, most policies use a 1–2% percentage-based deductible; on a home insured for $350,000 at 2%, the out-of-pocket deductible would be $7,000 before insurance coverage begins.
+Minnesota homeowners typically carry a separate wind and hail deductible structured as either a flat dollar amount or a percentage of dwelling coverage.
+On a Bloomington home insured for $346,200 at a 2% deductible rate—common in Hennepin County—the out-of-pocket cost before insurance covers hail damage would be $6,924.

 Full 10-step claim guide for Bloomington